 Much has been written by our colleagues and others about similarities/differences between Occupy Wall Street and past populist-protest movements, but I have not seen much discussion of the 1969-71 Occupation of Alcatraz by American Indians.
 The trajectory of this occupation and its impact on the larger American public has, I believe, strong potential to be a good model for OWS – or at least the more prominent OWS locations in New York, DC, California, and elsewhere.

 In the 1960s, the First Nation peoples were protesting the Indian termination policies that dismantled their sovereignty.
-Though Alcatraz’s prison closed in 1963, the island still had many facilities on it and it was these that a group of UCLA college students decided to take over.
-(There were about 20 other urban people in addition to the 80 students, but it is the students who provided the main impetus of the early occupation.)
+Though Alcatraz’s prison closed in 1963, the island still had many facilities on it and it was these that people from the nearby Indian community in California decided to take over.
+A large group of UCLA college students, with instructor Ed Castillo, joined them and further energized the occupation.

 The occupation continued, but its demands grew less flexible – full title to the island, and no compromise on the university/cultural center.
 The press, initially sympathetic, began focusing on violence within the occupation when it did cover them at all.
 Soon the government found a reason to invade the island and remove everybody left.